 - They’ll love horses for life and reap the rewards at different stages.

 - They’ll become responsible and learn the importance of being responsible.

-Not only all of that, but they’ll get to explore the great outdoors with their four legged friend.
-Horse riding improves a person’s sense of well being, and is a wonderful form of stress relief.
+Not only all that, but they’ll get to explore the great outdoors with their four-legged friend.
+Horse riding improves a person’s sense of well-being, and is a wonderful form of stress relief.
 This is a great gift to give your child!
 There really isn’t anything more rewarding than riding a horse outdoors.

 How to Find a School

 If you’ve decided that this is definitely for your child, you’ll need to find the right school.
 Some schools require a child to be at least 5 years old when riding, as they need a lot of attention.
 Look at the curriculum of a school to make sure the activities are suited to your child, as all schools will vary.